Course Drop, Course Withdrawal, and Refund Schedule

 For students who are successful in their appeal, aid will be reinstated; however, placed on probation for one payment period/term.
 At the conclusion of the probation term, you must be meeting the school’s SAP standard in order to qualify for further Federal Title IV Funding.
 If you are academically suspended, dismissed, or not permitted to continue your enrollment, you will not be eligible to receive financial aid.

 You may reestablish your eligibility for financial assistance by achieving the satisfactory academic progress standards.
 Keep in mind this will be at your own expense as you are ineligible for aid.
-Once you have earned the required grade point average or completed the required credit hours, you must contact Financial Aid to request the reinstatement of your financial aid eligibility
+Once you have earned the required grade point average or completed the required credit hours, you must contact your Financial Aid Counselor at your Campus to request the reinstatement of your financial aid eligibility.

 Do these standards apply to every financial aid program?